 The tooling parameters can be determined before using the Pocket NC Simulator or you can use the default values, however your program will simulate more accurately with correct tooling parameters entered.
 When you have the value for the offset, first press the stop program button in the playback control panel, shown in Figure 5.
 Clicking stop allows you to edit the tool parameters in the Summary pane turning the values from gray to black.

 Figure 5: Press stop to set tool parameters in Summary pane

 You can now go in and change the tool length offset, the tool diameter, and select if you are using a standard (short) or extended (long) tool holder.
 If you have more than one tool in the program, modify them all at this time.
-When the values are typed in press the enter key to change the values.
-Be sure to press the enter key or the values will not be stored.

 Figure 6: Changing tool length offset values

 With the new tool length offset values programmed go back to the playback control and press the run program button.
 At this time the G code will reload with the new values, so it may take a few moments.
 Then proceed with running the simulation.